nathanlesage/Zettlr_old/readme.md

 $ php artisan key:generate
 ```

+If your local domain (or, if you plan to publish the installation) varies from http://localhost, provide the correct string in the `.env`-file in the `APP_URL`-variable.
+If you don't the LESS-compiler will give a wrong path to the final CSS-file.
+In case you already created one, you can always delete the stylesheet (located in `public/css/app.min.css`).
+The compiler will notice this and recreate it automatically.

-If you are done, set the application to production and start your server (if you want a local installation).
+If you are done, set the application to production and start your server.

 ```
 $ php artisan up